The Flying Scotsman locomotive collided with another train in Scotland. Several people were injured

 Police said that an investigation was underway.

-The Flying Scotsman went in service in 1923 and was given its famous name a year later.
-The train connected passengers from London to Edinburgh.
-It rose to global fame when it recorded 100 mph (160 kph) on a special test run in 1934, making it the first locomotive in the U.K. to reach that speed.
-The train was retired from regular service in 1963.
+The Flying Scotsman, which was restored last year as part of its centenary celebrations, was scheduled to be running trips this weekend.

-Since then, the locomotive has toured the U.S. and Australia and continued to run special train trips in the U.K. until it was acquired by the National Railway Museum in York, which in recent years undertook a multimillion-pound project to restore it.
+The steam engine, officially given its famous name 100 years ago, was a service connecting passengers from London to Edinburgh.
+It rose to global fame when it recorded 100 mph (160 kph) on a test run, making it the first locomotive in the U.K. to reach that speed.